 |A lubricated curved hemostat (pointed away from penis) is used to lyse the adhesions on the right and left sides to the base of the glans penis, avoiding the ventral frenulum|

-A video demonstrating a circumcision using a Gomco clamp is available at https://vimeo.com/74547358.
+See a video demonstrating a circumcision using a Gomco clamp.
 A straight hemostat is applied at the 12 o'clock position to create a crush line.
 With blunt-edge scissors facing the glans, a small incision is made one-third to one-half the distance from the coronal margin to expose the glans.
 The foreskin is retracted to break away any remaining adhesions.
 The bell of the clamp is placed under the foreskin and over the glans, and the foreskin is pulled over the bell with the attached hemostats.
 A hemostat or a small safety pin is used to bring the edges of the dorsal incision together over the flare of the bell before the base plate is applied.
 The hemostats at the 10 and 2 o'clock positions are removed, the foreskin is gently pulled through the hole in the base plate, and the base plate is placed over the bell.
 The tip of the incision should be visible above the base plate.
 The yoke of the top plate (rocker arm) is attached to the arms of the bell, and the other end of the top plate is tightened to the base plate and left in place for five minutes.
 During this time, excess foreskin is removed with a scalpel.
 After five minutes, the plates are loosened and the clamp disassembled, and sterile gauze is used to gently tease the crushed foreskin off of the bell.

 The Plastibell technique begins similarly to the Gomco clamp technique.
 A straight hemostat is applied at the 12 o'clock position to create a crush line, then with blunt-edge scissors facing the glans, a small incision is made one-third to one-half the distance from the coronal margin to expose the glans.33 The foreskin is retracted to break away any remaining adhesions.
 The Plastibell is placed under the foreskin and over the glans, then the foreskin is pulled over the Plastibell and stabilized by clamping it to the handle of the Plastibell with hemostats.
 The Plastibell is secured in place by tying a string around the groove on the bell, then excess foreskin past the outer edge is removed with a scalpel and the handle is broken off, leaving the ring in place.